Skip to main content

 That said, allegations of wrongdoing, as well as charges of criminality haven’t escaped the BC NDP.
 And like the old saying goes, those who live in glass houses shouldn’t throw stones.

-• high taxpayer-funded expenditures, including $3,900 for an NDP minister's "happy hour" in Amsterdam
+• high taxpayer-funded expenditures, including $3,900 for an NDP minister's "happy hour" in Amsterdam in June 2025 (Cdn Taxpayers Federation)

 • In 1995, multiple women, including former staff members, accused Robert Blencoe of sexual harassment ...
-Premier Mike Harcourt removed Blencoe from Cabinet and kicked him out of the NDP caucus
+Premier Mike Harcourt removed Blencoe from Cabinet and kicked him out of the NDP caucus (CBC News – Jan 2001)

 • March came in badly for NDP Premier Mike Harcourt - and April promises to be at least as cruel.
-Almost since the beginning of the year the party that won power in 1991 promising an end to "playing favorites with political friends and insiders" has been on the defensive about its own ethics
+Almost since the beginning of the year the party that won power in 1991 promising an end to "playing favorites with political friends and insiders" has been on the defensive about its own ethics (Maclean's Magazine on April 3, 1995)

 • NDP forced to admit its opponents got it right on kickback allegations - says it got new information on kickback allegations.
-Likely that was advice on looming political damage
+Likely that was advice on looming political damage (Maclean's Magazine -- April 3, 1995)

 • On March 2, 1999, the RCMP raided Premier Glenn Clark’s home, an event that became the defining image of his administration.
-Clark resigned on August 21, 1999, shortly after being informed he was under criminal investigation
+Clark resigned on August 21, 1999, shortly after being informed he was under criminal investigation (The Tyee, dubious moments in BC’s political history, May 2013)

 • It's been a tough few weeks politically for Premier David Eby and his government.
-From alleged kickbacks to leaked memo about drug use in northern BC hospitals
+From alleged kickbacks to leaked memo about drug use in northern BC hospitals (Global News – April 2024)

 • Of all the tawdry, underhanded and despicable things politicians have got up to in this province, it is hard to match anything as low-down dirty as the affair known as Bingogate.
 The NDP, a party which professes a belief in social justice, was found to have been skimming hundreds of thousands of dollars from charities over a 20-year period.
+(The Tyee, dubious moments in BC’s political history, April 2013)

-And, of course, the BC NDP has recently gone about reducing financial transparency as well as the dismantling of the merit commissioner's office
+And, of course, the BC NDP has recently gone about reducing financial transparency as well as the dismantling of the merit commissioner's office.

 Again, today’s allegations are a serious issue, the truth of which will ultimately be decided in court.
-Regardless, the NDP attempting to capitalize on it, for political gain, is in my opinion, disgusting.

 Comments